oscafrica/osf-website/CONTRIBUTING.md

 # Contributors Guide

-Hey, there! 👋 We welcome all kinds of contributions, please feel free.
+Hey, there! 👋 We welcome all kinds of contributions, please feel free to contribute and/or ask questions.

 To get started: